WELCOME TO CONNAUGHT SQUARE PRACTICE

-Since joining The Connaught Square Practice in 1984, Dr Ruth O'Hare has cultivated a strong patient-centred tradition, providing high quality and innovative primary care services to the Westminster community.
-Dr Ruth O'Hare graduated in Medicine from Cambridge University in 1978 and is a Member of the Royal College of Physicians.
+Since joining The Connaught Square Practice in 1984, Dr. Ruth O'Hare has cultivated a strong patient-centered tradition, providing high quality and innovative primary care services to the Westminster community.
+Dr. Ruth O'Hare graduated in Medicine from Cambridge University in 1978 and is a Member of the Royal College of Physicians.

 |Saturday - Sunday||8am - 4pm||Closed|